WYLK: 2001 to 2010

 "Lake 94.7" is run out of Dowdy's North Shore Broadcasting studios.
 The programming office is located in Hammond, Louisiana and the station operates a sales office in Covington, Louisiana.
 The tower is located in Slidell, Louisiana, where it shares space on the tower of AM station WSLA; however, the station plans to move its signal to Lacombe, Louisiana.
 The current tower had been flooded by Hurricane Katrina; before the storm, the transmitter had already been prone to problems.

 2011 to present

-As of October 2011, FCC records indicate that the 475 ft WYLK transmitter is located just off Fish Hatchery Road, north of Lacombe.
+As of October 2011, FCC records indicate that the 475 ft WYLK transmitter tower is located just off Fish Hatchery Road, north of Lacombe.
 Northshore Broadcasting studios are located on Highway 190, near I-12.